 What If I Can’t Meet the FHA 100 Mile Rule?

-One possible option includes adding a co borrower.
-More specifically, a non occupying co borrower, which means that this co borrower does not have to live in the house.
-This borrower may just be used to help the occupying buyer qualify.
-Keep in mind, the co borrower is on the hook for the loan just as much as the primary borrower.
+One possible option includes adding a co-borrower.
+More specifically, a non-occupying co-borrower, which means that this co-borrower does not have to live in the house.
+This type of co-borrower is on the loan to help the occupying buyer qualify.
+Keep in mind, the co-borrower is on the hook for the loan just as much as the primary borrower.